bup/bup/note/main.md

 May require attention
 ---------------------

+* Versions of `bup` at or after 0.25 and before 0.30.1 might (rarely) drop metadata entries for non-directories.
+That makes the metadata for all of the other non-directory paths in the same directory unusable (ambiguous). `bup` now detects this and treats it as an error, given the potential risks with respect to incorrect ownership, permissions, etc. The new `bup validate-refs` command can detect the problem and `bup get --repair` can repair affected saves.

 * Previously, `bup get --force-pick: SRC /.tag/DEST` created broken commits if the `DEST` was not itself a commit (the parent would be whatever `DEST` initially pointed to).